qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Categorized Symbolizing options |nix|

-.. index:: Color_Ramp, Gradient_Color_Ramp, ColorBrewer, Custom_Color_Ramp
+.. index:: colour_Ramp, Gradient_colour_Ramp, colourBrewer, Custom_colour_Ramp

-You can create a custom color ramp choosing :menuselection:`New color ramp...` from the :guilabel:`Color ramp` drop-down menu.
+You can create a custom colour ramp choosing :menuselection:`New colour ramp...` from the :guilabel:`colour ramp` drop-down menu.
 A dialog will prompt for the ramp type:
-Gradient, Random, ColorBrewer, or cpt-city.
-The first three have options for number of steps and/or multiple stops in the color ramp.
-You can use the |checkbox| :guilabel:`Invert` option while classifying the data with a color ramp.
-See figure_symbology_3_ for an example of custom color ramp and figure_symbology_3a_ for the cpt-city dialog.
+Gradient, Random, colourBrewer, or cpt-city.
+The first three have options for number of steps and/or multiple stops in the colour ramp.
+You can use the |checkbox| :guilabel:`Invert` option while classifying the data with a colour ramp.
+See figure_symbology_3_ for an example of custom colour ramp and figure_symbology_3a_ for the cpt-city dialog.

 .. _figure_symbology_3: